A compilation of optical starlight polarization catalogs

 \subsubsection{Relative linear Stokes parameters}

-The relative linear Stokes parameters \texttt{q, u} and their uncertainties \texttt{e\_q, e\_u} are defined in the celestial reference frame according to the IAU convention (see paragraph on EVPA).
+The relative linear Stokes parameters \texttt{q, u} and their uncertainties \texttt{e\_q, e\_u} are defined in the {equatorial} celestial reference frame according to the IAU convention (see Section \ref{sec:homogenization_p} on {PA}).
 They are fractional values, in the range [-1,1].